 It should be used after you have reviewed a topic once or twice.
 It is a good self-test of how well you know a topic.
-Self talk is often combined with other methods such as chunking, especially if you are learning definitions, formulae, equations or sets of principles, acronyms and roman room.
+Self-talk is often combined with other methods such as chunking, especially if you are learning definitions, formulae, equations or sets of principles, acronyms and a Roman room.
 If you can fluently speak about a topic, you will be able to write fluently about the topic.

 - Read over the notes of a particular topic or section of a topic.
 Check that you still understand the topic.

 - Use a storage/rehearsal method such as reciting definitions, making short notes, writing lists, labelling diagrams, playing a tape recording, or making and using flash cards.

 - Take a break - and maybe even move on to another topic or subject.

 - After a break, go back to the first topic and test your recall by giving yourself a lecture on the topic.
 Talk aloud about all that you can remember.